synthetos/tg_pytest/README.md

     - If 'er' is present in the test spec any ERs thrown will be displayed
     - No elements are actually matched.

 Note that strings in embedded JSON do not need to be escaped, as TinyG will always accept JSON in relaxed mode, regardless of whether it's set to relaxed or strict JSON mode.
 (In strict mode all *responses* will be strict, of course).
+The shortcuts also work, like 't' for true or 'n' for null.
 The following example still produces valid JSON but is simpler to edit and maintain:

     "t":{"label":"Read axis configuration",
          "send":["{\"x\":null}"],
          "fail":"soft"}         ...can be sent as:

     "t":{"label":"Read axis configuration",
-         "send":["{x:null}"],
+         "send":["{x:n}"],
          "fail":"soft"}

 ### Known Limitations and Open Issues: